 Our society is witnessing a longevity revolution.
 Life expectancy is increasing and the number of elderly people is growing rapidly.
-As of 2020, 1 in 11 people have reached the age of 65, and it is anticipated that this ratio will change to 1 in 6 by 2050.
-Many people of over 65 need daily help and special care due to health problems.
-But as we are always on the move (working, studying, traveling, going to the gym, meeting people, shopping), we can not always provide enough care to parents and senior relatives.
+It is anticipated that by 2050 1 in 6 people will be over 65.
+Many of these elderly people will need daily help and special care due to health problems.

 If you are a startuper who wants to create an on-demand home care application, you’ll find useful information inside.
 The business model, features, and development steps will be described in detail.
 Just dive in!

 Advantages of On-Demand Home Health Care Application

 Mark is 52.
 He lives with his family and works in New York.
 His mother, aged 74, lives alone in her house in Denver.
 One day Mark calls her and understands that her health is getting worse and she needs constant care.